saeloun/miru-web/README.md

 ## Major Features

-- **Time Tracking**: Intuitive time tracking tools for effortless monitoring of work hours.
+- 🕒 **Time Tracking**: Intuitive time tracking tools for effortless monitoring of work hours.

-- **Invoicing**: Create professional invoices with ease, using time tracking data.
+- 💼 **Invoicing**: Create professional invoices with ease, using time tracking data.
 Send invoices directly to clients via email for prompt payment processing.

-- **Team Page**: Collaborative workspace to manage your team's work efficiently.
+- 👥 **Team Page**: Collaborative workspace to manage your team's work efficiently.

-- **Client Page**: Centralized client management system for maintaining client information.
+- 👤 **Client Page**: Centralized client management system for maintaining client information.
 Easily access client details when creating invoices or reports.

-- **Client Portal**: Access a client-specific dashboard for a quick overview of all invoices with update status.
+- 🏢 **Client Portal**: Access a client-specific dashboard for a quick overview of all invoices with update status.

-- **Projects**: Dashboard to add new projects, team members and rates.
+- 🚀 **Projects**: Dashboard to add new projects, team members, and rates.

-- **Reports Page**: Generate comprehensive reports for insights into project performance.
+- 📊 **Reports Page**: Generate comprehensive reports for insights into project performance.
 View time tracking data, expenses, and revenue summaries.
 Export reports in various formats (PDF, CSV) for sharing or record-keeping.

-- **Integration with Payment Gateways**: Seamlessly connect with STRIPE for quick and secure payments.
+- 💳 **Integration with Payment Gateways**: Seamlessly connect with STRIPE for quick and secure payments.
 Accept payments directly through Miru.so to streamline invoicing and payment processing.

 ## Upcoming Features

-- **Expense Tracking**: Keep track of project-related expenses and allocate them to clients or projects.
+- 💰 **Expense Tracking**: Keep track of project-related expenses and allocate them to clients or projects.
 Capture receipts and attach them to expense entries for documentation.
 Include expenses in invoices for transparent billing.

-- **Multi-Platform Accessibility**: Access Miru.so from web browsers, desktop applications, and mobile devices.
+- 🌐 **Multi-Platform Accessibility**: Access Miru.so from web browsers, desktop applications, and mobile devices.
 Synchronize data across platforms for flexibility and convenience.

-- **PTO Module**: A comprehensive leave management module.
+- 🏖️ **PTO Module**: A comprehensive leave management module.

-- **Google Integration**: Integration to track and add meeting directly.
+- 📅 **Google Integration**: Integration to track and add meetings directly.

 ## Documentation